Why It’s So Hard to Find Degrees Online

 If I can get a degree in Health Care Admin, I can apply to be a manager in the new medical office the company is opening downtown in a couple of years.
 Then maybe we can finally afford to get a house!

 My shifts have been all over the place, but if I go to school online then I’m pretty sure I can fit it into my schedule.
-Now I just need to find a good degree.
+Now I just need to find a good degree program.
 I guess I should start with Google, right?

 [Types into Google] Online…Degree…Healthcare… Administration